wbdana/conntext/README.md

 Connected Text (ConnText) is a work-in-progress text editor for programmers.

+Features:

+1. Multi-user live text editing (like Google Docs);
+2. Live chatrooms for each file to facilitate communication for collaboration.

 Planned features:

-1. Pull files from GitHub repos;
+1. Pull files from GitHub repos.
-2. Facilitate multi-user live text editing (think Google Docs) through Rails Action Cable in the back end.

 Stretch goals that may or may not be implemented at a later date: